mcarifio/gotries/README.md

-# learn-go
+# gotries

-another github repo i'll ignore; trying to learn go
+Learn go by doing.